pepedinho/blum/README.md

+BLUM

-project to learn rust very basic vim like CLI text editor
+very basic vim like CLI text editor

+this is a project to to understand how rust works so don't pay attention to ugly code an unexepted behaviour :)